aduguid/Portfolio/README.md

 <br>
  <p>
     <br>
-    Written in C#, it allows the user to mark
+    Written in C#, it allows the user to
     <br>
-    up files with revision clouding around
+    search Active Directory and save the
     <br>
-    the selected cells in different colors.
+    results to a .csv file
     </p>
 </kbd>
   </td>